telboy007/boto3-examples/README.md

 # python-code-examples

-Some AWS / boto3 code examples used in a previous job, circle CI integration and AWS cognito auth fun times.
+- AWS / boto3 code examples used in a previous job
+- circle CI integration and
+- AWS cognito auth fun times
+- Azure web app querying and scraping last deployment (to then grab app version from github)